STEM Engagement @ The Katherine Johnson IV&V Program

 Educator Workshops

-The ERC staff provides free workshops both on-site and partner hosted (at your location) as well as annual summer institutes for educators on a variety of topics to supplement the curriculum and help meet national and state educational standards.
+The ERC staff provides free workshops both on-site and partner hosted (at your location) and annual summer institutes for educators on a variety of topics to supplement the curriculum and help meet national and state educational standards.
 Topics include Aeronautics, Astronomy, Engineering Design Challenges, Mars, Moon Rocks and Meteorites, Planetary Geology, Podcasting, Rocketry, Robotics, or any NASA educational product.
 The ERC is also the WV Partner for the GLOBE Program and provides teacher certification workshops in the areas of Hydrology, Soils, Atmosphere, Land Cover, and Seasons, as well as training in Global Positioning System (GPS), remote sensing, and the latest Geographic Information System (GIS) tools.
 Once an educator has completed training, they are certified to borrow one of our 50+ classroom kits including portable planetariums, GPS units, robots, engineering challenges, and much more to increase the number of youth who have an authentic educational experiences.

 Go to www.NASAIVVERC.org to see links for calendars, workshops and loan requests.